-The first line functions design and execute the application of internal controls measures on a daily basis.
-The second line functions undertake oversight and compliance roles and includes the Group Risk Management function who reports directly on risk matters to the Audit Committee.
-The third line, consisting of the Group Internal Audit function, performs independent oversight of the first two lines and reports directly to the Audit Committee on matters of internal control, compliance and governance.
+The third line of defence consists of the Group Internal Audit function, which performs independent oversight of the first two lines and reports directly to the Audit Committee on matters of internal control, compliance and governance.